yyko/pps-patch/README.md

 # pps-patch
 Plutus playground server fix for 30 seconds timeout during compiling and evalution.

-This walkaround being actual till the proper pull-request approved.
+This walkaround being actual till the proper pull-request approved and still based on the hardcoded constant (wich I increased from 90 to 300 seconds).

 If you faced with such kind of error during compilation or evalutation exactly after 30 second after start